texxasrulez/roundcube_skins/README.md

 * Recurring events marked as "All Day Events" will be a day early the following years.
 * Enabling Database driver hangs calendar.
 (Birthdays from Contacts causes this)

-If anyone would like to help out with this, I would appreciate it.
+If anyone would like to help out to make oauth work and other features, I would appreciate it.